WStoday City Guide Live Banner

 • Features: This producers-only market is filled with vendors who meet sustainable, naturally grown, humane practices.
 Home compost drop-off is available on site + the market frequently has live music.

-• Parking: Free street parking, and in lots across the street at The Enrichment Center + Novant Health Gateway Family Medicine — pro tip: get there early before the lot fills up
+• Parking: Free street parking and in the lot across the street at Novant Health Gateway Family Medicine — pro tip: get there early before the lot fills up

 • Space: Outdoors